 Nursing, Respiratory Therapy, and Health Services Administration

-The Department of Nursing, Respiratory Therapy, and Health Services Administration provides both academic and clinical coursework to prepare students to provide health care services in a variety of settings.
+The University Nursing, Respiratory Therapy, and Health Services Administration Department provides both academic and clinical coursework to prepare students to provide health care services in a variety of settings.
 Small class sizes promote close faculty/student relationships and provide optimal learning advantages.
 Nursing forms a major component of the health care provided within society and is a challenging, rewarding, in-demand career.
 Respiratory Therapy is an allied health specialty that concentrates on the treatment, management, control, and care of patients’ breathing.
 The Master of Health Services Administration (MHSA) program provides graduate education in healthcare administration for persons seeking careers in the management and administration of health care organizations and facilities.

 Featured Pacer ProfileA Breath of Fresh Air: Respiratory Therapy Program Appoints New Director in Wendy Guzenski, MSN, RN, RRT